 Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements.
 The Governmental Accounting Standards Board (GASB) has issued a new standard with guidance the GASB believes will enhance debt-related disclosures in notes to financial statements, including those addressing direct borrowings and direct placements.
 The new standard clarifies which liabilities governments should include in their note disclosures related to debt.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
-The implementation of this Statement had no impact on the District's financial statements.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2019.
+Management has determined this Statement does not have a material impact on the District's financial statements.